Overview of DNALC COVID-19 Safety Net Guidelines (updated June 4, 2021)

 - Signs and floor markings have been put in place to assist your child with finding the correct classroom, finding the appropriate seating in the classroom, using the restroom, and exiting the building.

-- Students will have individual sets of materials and equipment that will not be shared, including a writing utensil and paper for note taking.
+- Students will have individual sets of materials and equipment for personal use while in class .

 - A camera will be used for teacher demonstrations so a close-up view of lab techniques can be projected and easily seen.